 \subsection{Experimental Settings}

 The two datasets used in our experiments are introduced as follows.

-{\bf CIFAR datasets:} There are two CIFAR benchmarks~\citep{krizhevsky2009learning} consisting of natural color images with 32 $\times$ 32 pixels, respectively, 50k training and 10k test images, and we pick out 5k training images as a validation set from the training set.
-CIFAR-10 consists of images organized into 10 classes and CIFAR-100 into 100 classes.
-We adopt a standard data augmentation scheme (random corner cropping and random flipping) that is widely used for these two datasets.
-We normalize the images with the means of the channel and standard deviations in preprocessing.
+{\bf CIFAR datasets:} There are two CIFAR benchmarks~\citep{krizhevsky2009learning}, each consisting of natural color images with 32 $\times$ 32 pixels.
+Both datasets comprise 50k training images, 10k test images, and a validation set of 5k images selected from the training set.
+CIFAR-10 is organized into 10 classes, while CIFAR-100 has 100 classes.
+We apply a standard data augmentation scheme (random corner cropping and random flipping), widely used for these two datasets.
+Images are normalized during preprocessing using the means and standard deviations of the channels.

-{\bf ImageNet dataset:} The ImageNet benchmark~\citep{russakovsky2015imagenet} consists of 1.2 million high-resolution natural images, where the validation set contains 50k images.
-These images are organized into 1000 categories of the objects for training, which are resized to 224 $\times$ 224 pixels before fed into the network.
-In the next experiments, we report our single-crop evaluation results using top-1 and top-5 accuracies.
+{\bf ImageNet dataset:} The ImageNet benchmark~\citep{russakovsky2015imagenet} consists of 1.2 million high-resolution natural images, with a validation set containing 50k images.
+These images are organized into 1000 object categories for training and re resized to 224 $\times$ 224 pixels before fed into the network.
+In the subsequent experiments, we report our single-crop evaluation results using top-1 and top-5 accuracies.

-We specify the discrete function, the composition of which has a significant influence on the performance and computation of DNNs.
-Specifically, a discrete function composed of more discrete values will always achieve better performances, and the operations to simplify the calculations, e.g., fixed-point multiplication, SHIFT operation~\citep{elhoushi2019deepshift} and XNOR operation~\citep{rastegari2016xnor} etc, are also varied depending on the different discrete values.
+We specify the discrete function, the composition of which significantly influences the performance and computation of DNNs.
+Specifically, the discrete function can simplify calculations, which vary depending on different discrete values, such as fixed-point multiplication, SHIFT operation~\citep{elhoushi2019deepshift}, and XNOR operation~\citep{rastegari2016xnor}, etc.